cademirci/birthday-keeper/README.md

 # jda
-A junior developer assignment app via Node.js, Vue.js and Sqlite.
+A junior developer assignment answer code via Node.js and Sqlite.

+# usage

+`cd jda/backend`
+`npm i`
+`npm run dev`

+Then the app will appear on localhost 3030.